 If you love leeks and pancetta together, check out my Quiche with Leeks & Pancetta that also combines both of them for a perfect brunch dish!

 things you may want for this recipe

-- 3oz thin sliced pancetta, chopped
+- 3 ounces thinly sliced pancetta, chopped

-- 1/2 tsp unsalted butter
+- ½ teaspoon unsalted butter

 - 1 cup leeks, thinly sliced

-- 3/4 cup part-skim ricotta
+- ¾ cup part-skim ricotta

-- 1/4 cup greek yogurt
+- ¼ cup greek yogurt

-- 4 tbsp heavy cream
+- 4 tablespoons heavy cream

-- 3/4 tsp dried thyme
+- ¾ teaspoon dried thyme

-- 1/4 tsp coarse ground pepper
+- ¼ teaspoon coarse ground pepper

-- 2 russet potatoes, peeled
+- 2 medium russet potatoes, peeled

-- Using a mandoline, slice the potatoes into 3/16″ thick slices.
+- Assemble the gratins.
 Add a slice of potato to each of the muffin cups.
 Top with about a tablespoon of the cheese mixture.
 Repeat with a second layer.
 Top the second layer with a slice of potato and sprinkle with remaining gruyere.

-- Remove from pan and serve.
+- Serve.
+Remove from pan and serve.

 Updated.
 Originally posted February 2015.